-Multiple audit devices can be enabled and Vault will send the audit logs to both.
+Multiple audit devices can be enabled and Vault will send the audit logs to all of them.
 This allows you to not only have a redundant copy, but also a second copy in case the first is tampered with.

 Each line in the audit log is a JSON object.
 The

 type field specifies what

 type of object it is.
 Currently, only two types exist:

 The line contains all of the information for any given request and response.
 By

 default, all the sensitive information is first hashed before logging in the

 The audit logs contain the full request and response objects for every interaction with Vault.
 The request and response can be matched utilizing a unique identifier assigned to each request.

 Most strings contained within requests and responses are hashed with a salt using HMAC-SHA256.
 The purpose of the hash is so that secrets aren't in plaintext within your audit logs.
 However, you're still able to check the value of secrets by generating HMACs yourself; this can be done with the audit device's hash function and salt by using the